 What if you in less than two minutes could start a game that develops childrens' early literacy.
 A game that is simultaneously fun for the children, grabs their attention, and prepares them for the challenges they will meet when they begin school.
-Truly, is there anything more satisfying than watching a group of children playing and not even noticing how much they are developing their language proficiency.
+Truly, is there anything more satisfying than watching a group of children playing while they don't even notice how much they are developing their language proficiency.

 That is the sort of game we are offering.
-Zpiiel has cooperated with experts on childrens' early literacy in order to develop this product.
-Children will learn and develop their language skills while playing with the construction toys that can be used to build letters, numbers, shapes and figures.
-Included with this building set is four inspiration sheets that has been developed specifically for this build set by experts in early literacy.
-When children play with this set they will simultaneously expand their language skills and activate a variety f other senses and skills.
+Zpiiel has cooperated with experts in childrens' early literacy in order to develop this product.
+Children will develop their language skills while playing with the construction toys that can be used to build letters, numbers, shapes and figures.
+Included with this building set are four inspiration sheets that have been developed specifically for this build set by experts in early literacy.
+When children play with this set, they will simultaneously expand their language skills and activate a variety of other senses and skills.